allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 My goal will be to check those hypotheses.

-During testing phase I'll use a 3% subsample of input datasets.
+During the testing phase I'll use a 3% subsample of input datasets.
 As a result I will be running tests with input size at ~100 GB level.
 Thus, I'll limit the cost of tests and significantly reduced their time.
 Final tests will be made on the full dataset, not on a limited subsample.

 In order to save time and resources I've made some speculative choices regarding what I should test during optimization.